-rable 6 2: 1 Hydical Chemistry Amiles 1 dramam intakes (pena):

-Period Inhalation Ingestion

-July 1942-August 1945 853 a 8.7 a
+Period Inhalation Ingestion August 1942-August 1945 853 ^a 8.7 ^a a.
 Values are for workers assumed to work in research or production full time.
 For supervisors, assume one-quarter of the intake; for all other employees (clerical, janitorial, security, etc), assume one-tenth of the supervisor's intake.